mynorjrv/c-learning/Essentials-1/Essentials-1.md

 We briefly talked about floats before, they are a type designed to represent and store numbers that have a **non-empty decimal fraction**.

-They are number that have or may have a fractional part after the decimal point (the definition is very poor xd).
+They are numbers that have or may have a fractional part after the decimal point (the definition is very poor xd).
 But examples are "two and a half" or "zero point four".

+About commas: C accept only point as a decimal separator, some languages use comma but the C compiler may misunderstand the program intentions.
+Also, commas are not accepted as thousands separator.

+The examples would be then `2.5` and `0.4`.

+Another detail is that zero before or after decimal point may be omitted. `0.4` may be written as `.4` and `4.0` may be written as `4.`.

+The point is essential in recognizing floating-point numbers.
+A `4` is interpreted as an int, `4.0` is a **double**.

+Doubles represent double-precision floating-point numbers, they have fifteen decimal digits of precision and can be assigned to floats.
+Floats are single-precision floating-point numbers which have six decimal digits of precision.

+I do not understand why they introduce this difference so informal xd but apparently they will explain this later.

+Floating-point numbers allows us to use scientific notation to express large or small numbers.
+For example `6.62607E-34` would be the Planck's constant, or `3E8` would be the speed of light.
+It is possible to use the lower case letter `e`, and it is important to remember that the exponent must be an integer.